Pentagon03/TabMacro/README.md

 Ctrl + 2 : Tab to AltTab

-Ctrl + 3 : Don't use Macro, but it's still On
+Ctrl + 3 : Stops Macro, but it's still On

 Ctrl + 4 : Terminate the Program